crate/cratedb-guide/docs/start/modelling/primary-key.md

 even in parallel ingestion scenarios.

-The Python code below reads the last value used from the sequences table, and then attempts an [optimistic UPDATE] with a `RETURNING` clause, if a contending process already consumed the identity nothing will be returned so our process will retry until a value is returned, then it uses that value as the new ID for the record we are inserting into the `mytable` table.
+The Python code below reads the last value used from the sequences table, and then attempts an [optimistic UPDATE] with a `RETURNING` clause.
+If a contending process already consumed the identity nothing will be returned so our process will retry until a value is returned.
+Then it uses that value as the new ID for the record we are inserting into the `mytable` table.

 ```python